ActiveThis profile is actively maintained

 Reporting on the Equator Principles

-CIBC reports annually on their implementation of the Equator Principles.
-The 2016 report can be found here.
+CIBC must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 Implementation and reporting